markwinter/ingenium/README.md

 All events are CloudEvents generated using the CloudEvents SDKs.
 Currently they all serialized to JSON.

-Below is a list of all Events in the system and their spec.
+Below is a list of all Events in the system and their spec

 ### Market Data